cvs-health/testaro/README.md

 Several files of HTML, CSS, JavaScript, and JSON are located in the project directory.

-Two main subdirectories of the project directory contain code files:
+The main subdirectories of the project directory containing code files are:
-- `procs` contains shared procedures.
-- `tests` contains the code for individual tests.
+- `tests`: the code for individual tests
+- `procs`: shared procedures

+Autotest assumes that you also have code in another directory.
+There you may name the main subdirectories as you wish, such as:
+- `scripts`: instructions for conducting tests
+- `batches`: collections of data on pages to be tested
+- `reports`: reports of the results of tests
+- `data`: data for use by procedures

 ## Installation